lexedata/lexedata/docs/paper.md

 in JSON format.

 # Statement of Need
-Maintaining the integrity as relational database is difficult using general CSV editing tools.
+Maintaining the integrity of CLDF as relational database is difficult using general CSV editing tools.
 This holds in particular for the usual dataset size of hundreds of languages and concepts, and formats unfamiliar to most linguists.

 ![Overview over the functionality in Lexedata.\label{fig:structure}](structure.png)